doug-moen/openscad2/rfc/Objects.md

 If `defaults` and `overrides` are both objects, then `merge(defaults, overrides)` is the composition or union of those two objects.
-The resulting object has all of the fields found in either object, but if both objects define the same name, then the right argument `overrides` wins.
+The resulting object has all of the fields found in either object, but if both objects define the same name, then value is given by the `overrides` argument.

-This operator simulates an idiomatic use of `include` in OpenSCAD1.
-In OpenSCAD2,
+Nophead's Mendel90 project has `config.scad` which looks, in part, like this:
 ```
-include merge(script("defaults"), script("overrides"));
+...a long list of default configuration settings...
+include <machine.scad> // override defaults for a particular machine
 ```
-has the same effect as
+Here's my translation of this code into OpenSCAD2:
 ```
-include <defaults>
+defaults = {
+...a long list of default configuration settings...
+};
-include <overrides>
+include merge(defaults, script("machine.scad"));
 ```
-in OpenSCAD1.

-Now suppose that `object` is a base object that you want to customize using `parameters`.
-This works: `merge(object, parameters)`.
+### `apply`
+`apply(base_object, parameter_set)` customizes the base object
+with the specified parameters.
+It has the same semantics as customization.

 ## The CSG Tree